-RHE lessons are referred to by teachers as 'Wellbeing' lessons and PE lessons referred to as 'Physical Wellbeing' lessons.
-Class teachers allocate a minimum of one hour to Wellbeing lessons to their own classes each week to deliver the knowledge and skills in a developmental and age-appropriate way to suit the needs of their class.
+RHE lessons are referred to by teachers as 'Wellbeing' lessons, including PE lessons for physical wellbeing.
+Class teachers allocate a minimum of one hour each week to teach Wellbeing lessons to their own classes.
+They deliver the knowledge and skills in a developmental and age-appropriate way, to suit the needs of their class.

 We deliver RSHE using a whole-school, mindful approach to underpin children's development as people and because we believe that this also supports their capacity to learn.
-We have chosen to use the Kapow Primary RSE Scheme of work, which provides full curriculum coverage, including all the statutory content, for each year group.
+We have chosen to use the Kapow Primary RSE Scheme of work, which provides full statutory curriculum coverage for each year group, including additional content on citizenship and economic wellbeing.
 Kapow is aligned to the PSHE Association Programmes of Study and the DfE's statutory relationships, sex and health education guidance.